playgrdstar/quaintitative/_posts/2021-01-16-handcode_viz_dayone.md

 </g>
 ```

-For the circles showing each datapoint.
+For the circles showing each datapoint -
 ```
 <g>
 <circle cx="90" cy="192" r="4" fill='steelblue'></circle>